swcarpentry/hg-novice/_episodes/10-repo-clones.md

 ---
-layout: page
-title: Version Control with Mercurial
-subtitle: Working with Clone Repositories
+title: Working with Clone Repositories
+teaching: 10
+exercises: 5
+questions:
+- "FIXME?"
+objectives:
+- "Explain how to push, pull, update files, and update metadata among clones of a repository."
+- "Display a simple visualization of the state of a repository and explain how updating the repository affects its state."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> * Explain how to push, pull, update files, and update metadata among clones
->   of a repository.
-> * Display a simple visualization of the state of a repository and explain
->   how updating the repository affects its state.

 We're going to simulate working with a repository on different machines (laptop and lab workstation,